by John Darer® CLU ChFC MSSC RSP CLTC

 - You are not the owner of the annuity.
 The owner of the structured settlement annuity is generally the qualified assignment company.
 In some cases it may be the Defendant or the Defendant's insurance company.

 - The annuity is not issued to you, however you are the measuring life and you, or a trust for your benefit, is the recipient of structured settlement payments funded by the annuity.
-Your contractual right to receive payments ("structured settlement payment rights") once again, is established in the Settlement Agreement and Release
+Your contractual right to receive payments ("structured settlement payment rights") is established in the Settlement Agreement and Release

 Why the Difference?